 Hook will compete in discus, shot put, archery and single as well as team rowing.

 Active-duty nurse Army 1st Lt.
 Kelley Elmlinger came to be part of the Army team not through combat or injury.
 Rather, she found out last year that she had synovial sarcoma in her lower left leg.
 The only way for the 16-year veteran and former sergeant first class to be rid of the rare form of cancer was to have it cut out.

 After numerous surgeries calling for grafts from her left forearm, she was left with permanent foot-drop, nerve damage and nerve impairment in her arm.
 She's fitted with the intrepid dynamic exoskeletal orthosis, or IDEO, a customizable, energy-storing brace that allows her to compete.

 Like Hook, Elmlinger participated in the Invictus Games, where she took four golds, two silvers and an unofficial bronze in the men's one-mile wheelchair race.

 "In track and field they cut women's wheelchair racing, because there weren't enough competitors, but I came to compete, so I asked my coach if she could put in a good word for me and see if I could jump in with the guys," she said.

-Elmlinger found out recently that she'd been picked up for captain, so she's shooting for a 20 year Army career -- and maybe longer.
-She knows that she can't participate in competitions like the Warrior Games for the rest of her life, but she will for as long as she can.
+Elmlinger found out recently that she'd been picked for captain, so she's shooting for a 20-year Army career -- and maybe longer.
+She knows that she can't participate in competitions, such as the Warrior Games, for the rest of her life, but she will for as long as she can.

 "Having a chance to do adaptive sports and get back to places as a lifelong runner where I feel comfortable, that's just kind of my little niche; I like that and thrive on it," she said.
-"I definitely wouldn't be here had it not been for the support of my family and friends, so for me, this is a nice way to give back to all those who helped me on my journey."
+"I definitely wouldn't be here, had it not been for the support of my family and friends.
+For me, this is a nice way to give back to all those who helped me on my journey."